TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    :type: array

-   Matches the LinkService implementations for generating URL, link text via typolink
+   Matches the LinkService implementations for generating URLs and link texts via typolink.
+This configuration value can be used to register a :ref:`custom link builder <tutorial-typolink-builder>` for the frontend generation of links.

    .. code-block:: php
       :caption: Default value of $GLOBALS['TYPO3_CONF_VARS']['FE']['typolinkBuilder']